Ray S. Cline

-Ray Steiner Cline (June 4, 1918 – March 16, 1996) was an official at the United States Central Intelligence Agency and is best known for being the chief CIA analyst during the Cuban Missile Crisis.
+Ray Steiner Cline (June 4, 1918 – March 15, 1996) was an official at the United States Central Intelligence Agency and is best known for being the chief CIA analyst during the Cuban Missile Crisis.

-Early life and family
+Background

 Ray S. Cline was born in Anderson Township, Clark County, Illinois in 1918 and raised in Terre Haute, Indiana, graduating from Wiley High School in 1935.
 He earned a scholarship to study at Harvard University where he graduated with an A.B. in 1939.
-He received the Henry Prize Fellowship to Balliol College, Oxford University 1939-40.
+He received the Henry Prize Fellowship to Balliol College, Oxford University 1939–40.
 He returned to Harvard and earned an M.A.
 He was invited to join the Harvard Society of Fellows in 1941, but with the outbreak of World War II, he left after a year to join the war effort.

-Cline married Majorie Wilson in 1941; the couple had two daughters, Judith and Sibyl.
+Cline married Marjorie Wilson in 1941; the couple had two daughters, Judith and Sibyl.
 Until Sibyl's divorce, Cline was the father-in-law of Stefan Halper.

+Cline died from Alzheimer's disease at his home in Arlington County, Virginia, on March 15, 1996, aged 77.